wso2/docs-is/en/identity-server/7.0.0/docs/deploy/security/configure-post-quantum-secure-tls.md

 #### Runtime dependencies

+The OpenSSL and APR libraries installed from the previous section will also be used as runtime dependencies in this method.

-Follow the instructions given below to install the required runtime dependencies.
+Follow the instructions given below to install the other required runtime dependencies.
 These dependencies will be installed within the Identity Server directory.

 1. Shut down the Identity Server instance if it's running.
 2. Open a terminal, navigate to `<IS_HOME>/bin/` folder, and execute the following command: